 Students who are sick are sent to the office with a Medical Form.
 A decision is then made to send the child home.
 A child with a head injury will usually be sent home.
-When parents and emergency contacts cannot be reached, the Principal, or his delegate, may take the child to a doctor or hospital.
+When parents and emergency contacts cannot be reached, the Principal, or his delegate, may take the child to a doctor or call an ambulance in extreme cases.